SHORT WAVE DIATHERMY (SWD)

 • It is caused by moist heat.

-• May occur if the area being treated is damp.
+• This may occur if the area being treated is damp.

 This causes an increase in the symptoms, pain, and acute inflammation within a confined space.